What kinds of reproductive diseases occur in ferrets?

 In chronically affected animals, infections can occur because of a reduction in white blood cells and suppression of the immune system.

 Before any life-threatening blood disorders occur, the signs of persistent estrus are obvious - a swollen vulva and possibly some vulvar discharge.
-Later on in the condition, depression and reduction in appetite signal the beginning of more serious problems.
-At this point, a careful examination will reveal pale gums and perhaps some small hemorrhages (called petechia) on the gums.
+In later stages of this condition, depression, lethargy and reduction in appetite signal the beginning of more serious problems.
+At this point, a careful examination will reveal pale gums and perhaps some small hemorrhages (called petechia) on the gums and mucus membranes.

 What other signs of hyperestrogenism are there?